stevenTan01/wecantthinkofone/README.md

 what are all the ways?

 ### known bugs
-explorer will keep moving North when attempting to solve the maze, eventually reaching the outside and causing a NullPointerException
+1. Explorer will keep moving North when attempting to solve the maze, eventually reaching the outside and causing a NullPointerException